9 weeks pregnant with multiples

 Whether you’ve known about your babies for a bit or just heard those hearts beating together for the first time, we excitedly welcome you to week 9!
 Let’s talk about what to expect when you’re nine weeks pregnant with multiples.

-This is an important week because your babies’ body parts are now formed, although they’re far from being fully developed.
+This is an important week because your babies’ body parts are now mostly formed, although they’re far from being fully developed.
 From this point forward, your little ones will work on growing bigger and stronger in preparation for their grand entrance into the world.

 How do twins and other multiples happen?